reumandc/SpatialSyncAndLongTermData/Timescale/Fig_Timescale_Examples/README.txt

 main_calculateWPMFs.R creates the WPMF magnitude & other files needed for plotting main_plotWPMFs.m plots those outputs, generating the panels of the Example WPMFs figure

+Note that the final figure was compiled in Adobe Illustrator, so there are cosmetic changes between the figure in the manuscript and the figure panels generated in this code.
+In particular, the minimum y-axis value was labeled in Illustrator to avoid the appearance that the y-axis starts at 0.

 DATASETS USED: